webgme/webgme/config/README.md

 **rest**
 - `config.rest.components = {}`
- -  Routing path (key) and file-path (value) to custom REST components.
+ -  Routing path (keys) from `/rest/external/` and file-path (values) to custom REST components.

 **seedProject**
 - `config.seedProject.enable = true`
- - Enables creation of new projects on the server side.
+ - Enables creation of new projects using seeds.
 - `config.seedProject.defaultProject = 'EmptyProject'`
  - Used by the GUI when highlighting/selecting the default project to seed from.
 - `config.seedProject.basePaths = ['./seeds']`